Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 The imposing Kalipso Waterfall is situated in the region of Larissa.
 This off-the-beaten-track corner of Greece treasures a high forest canopy and one fantastic waterfall with imposing rock formations and crystal clear water.

-The waterfalls are not far from the small village of Kokkino Nero, which is well known for its spectacular forest and is a great destination to visit during autumn and spring.
+The magnificent waterfalls are not far from the small village of Kokkino Nero.
+It is well known for its spectacular forest and is a great destination to visit during autumn and spring.

 The area is often described as one of the best places in Greece for canyoning and adventurous hikes.
 It displays a magnificent landscape made of imposing rock formations that reflect the colors of the sparkling water from the river.